bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

 ## Testing Ionic/Cordova apps

 Perform unit testing by our **Karma Jasmine Test Runner** or **Jasmine Test Runner** Steps.
-If your Cordova/Ionic project has Karma Jasmine dependency in its **package.json** file, our Scanner will detect it and automatically insert the respective testing step into your workflow.
+If your Cordova/Ionic project has Karma Jasmine dependency in its **package.json** file, our scanner will detect it and automatically insert the respective testing step into your workflow.
 If this dependency is missing from your project, you can manually insert one of steps to your workflow using our Workflow Editor - just make sure you place it right after **Run nmp command** or **Run yarn command** package manager Step.

 ## Code signing

-If you want to build an app for iOS or Android you need to upload the platform-specific files into the **Code Signing** tab of the Workflow Editor.
+If you want to build an app for iOS or Android, you need to upload the platform-specific files into the **Code Signing** tab of the Workflow Editor.
 You can also generate builds for both platforms which requires uploading all code signing files of the platforms, luckily it's all in one page.

 ### Signing your iOS project

 To sign your iOS project, you have to upload code signing certificates and provisioning profiles depending on the distribution and the code signing type you have set in the **Cordova Archive** and **Ionic Archive** Steps.
 Let's dive right in!

-1. Generate the native Xcode project locally from your Ionic or Cordova project by calling **cordova platform add ios** or **ionic cordova platform add ios**.
+1. Generate the native Xcode project locally from your Ionic or Cordova project by calling `cordova platform add ios` or `ionic cordova platform add ios`.
 2. Use our [codesigndoc](https://github.com/bitrise-io/codesigndoc) tool to [collect the code signing files](https://devcenter.bitrise.io/code-signing/ios-code-signing/collecting-files-with-codesigndoc/).
 3. Upload the files to [bitrise.io](https://www.bitrise.io/).